I believe the default framework for thinking about happiness in American culture is detrimental. Fulfillment does not come from pleasure.

 We chase what seems shiny and interesting today, only to break down in the future feeling the void of a meaningless career.

 But it’s easy to optimize for the short term!
 It’s easy to grab for what you can see today and get for certain.

 Worst of all, once impatience like so becomes a habit, it’s no longer as easy to temper yourself to await possibly-nonexistent rewards in the future— even though those rewards are usually far greater.

 And when everyone around you is a role model for not patiently tempering yourself for optimal long term value, how are you to figure out that there’s a better way?

-All reward-based achievements succumb to the hedonic treadmill eventually.
-They don’t last!
+All reward-based achievements succumb to the hedonic treadmill: we quickly take for granted all one-time changes to our lives.1 These things don’t last!